wjwat/porkpy-proposal/README.md

   dove in.
 Maybe diving in is what was required to learn.
 Regardless I've got somewhat of a path forward now so I'm able to start writing out the logic for each command & subcommand.
+* **2022-05-15 15:32PM**: Making each option a dictionary member feels solid to me.
+We'll see if that holds up in 15 minutes.